 - 1. Ensure that a thumb drive with the saved configuration is in one of the USB ports. - 2.
 From the Mobile Bands Edit dialog, select Import Bands. - 3.
 From the file manager window, select the desired configuration file and press Open. - 4.
 The screen will return to the Mobile Bands Edit dialog with the settings from the recalled configuration. - 5.
-Select Apply Settings from the bottom right of the dialog.
+To apply the configuration, press the "x" in the upper right corner of the dialog.
+A dialog box will ask you to confirm that you want to save the changes.